rohildshah/pong-game/README.md

 2. Make sure all files above are in the same directory
 3. Run ```javac Main.java``` from a terminal window in that directory
 4. Run ```java Main``` from a terminal window in that directory

+If you just want a taste, view [this](https://youtu.be/0HS6Smo6de0) unlisted youtube video.